armanriazi/armanriazi/README.md

 Hi 👋 I am Arman
 =====================

-Blockchain Specialist & Junior Blockchain Developer
+Senior Blockchain Specialist & Junior Blockchain Developer
 ---------------------------

 I have been programming in the field of blockchain for about 2 years.
 I started with Python and now I work with Rust and I love searching.
 Polkadot fan